Green City Klimagerechtigkeit Karten

 properties.trackSubtitle

-The young generation in particular is facing enormous challenges and an uncertain future due to climate change.
-With environmental movements such as Fridays for Future (FFF), initiatives have emerged for the first time that motivate large groups of young people to get involved in climate protection.
-But more than 40 percent of the FFF demonstrators come from the upper middle class, are white and are well-educated.
-People with a migration biography are underrepresented in these movements compared to the overall population.
-This is neither due to a lack of interest nor a lack of willingness.
-Very often, people with a migration biography simply do not have the same educational opportunities.
+The young generation in particular is facing huge challenges and an uncertain future due to climate change.
+Environmental movements such as Fridays for Future are the first initiatives to motivate large groups of young people to get involved in climate protection.
+However, over 40 percent of the demonstrators come from the upper middle class, are white and have good access to education.